Yellow-vented bulbul: Behaviour and ecology

 The yellow-vented bulbul builds a well-camouflaged but fragile, loose, deep, cup-shaped circular nest from grass, leaves, roots, vine stems, and twigs.
-The nest is untidy on the outside, but neatly lined with plant fibers.
+The nest is untidy on the outside, but neatly lined with plant fibres.
 It may be built in a wide range of places from low bushes to high trees.
 This is a species adapted to humans and may even nest in gardens.
 The yellow-vented bulbul lays 2–5 eggs from February to June.

-The yellow-vented bulbul eats berries and small fruits.
+The yellow-vented bulbul eats berries and small fruit.
 They also sip nectar, nibble on young shoots, and consume some insects.